 Address: St Margaret Street, Westminster, London SW1P 3JX

 On September 12, 1908, Winston Churchill and Clementine Hozier were married at St. Margaret’s Church.
 Churchill would write to his mother from Blenheim Palace the following day: “What a relief to have got that ceremony over! & so happily”.

 Address: 20 Deans Yd, Westminster, London SW1P 3PA

 Other World War 2 memorials can be found in The Royal Air Force Chapel which contains the Battle of Britain Memorial Window dedicated to those Royal Air Force pilots and aircrew who died during the Battle of Britain.
 A Service of Thanksgiving and Rededication on Battle of Britain Sunday takes place at the church each year (the very first service was held at St. Paul’s Cathedral) to mark the victory and loss of life.
 It is a popular service and tickets are usually needed to attend the service.

 There is an admission fee to visit the church, and it is included as part of the London Pass.
-Self-guide audio tours or guided visits are both offered.
+Self-guide audio tours or guided visits are both offered at the church.
 This is a popular attraction and I’d leave at least 2 hours to visit here.

 Houses of Parliament